pingcap/docs/v2.1/how-to/deploy/orchestrated/ansible.md

 > **Note:**
 >
 > - Replace `$tag` with the value of the chosen TAG version.
 For example, `v2.11.15`.
 > - Deploying and upgrading TiDB clusters requires the corresponding version of `tidb-ansible`.
-Mixed usage by changing the version in the `inventory.ini` file might cause errors.
+Otherwise, only changing the version in the `inventory.ini` file might cause errors.
 > - It is required to download `tidb-ansible` to the `/home/tidb` directory using the `tidb` user account.
 If you download it to the `/root` directory, a privilege issue occurs.

 If you have questions regarding which version to use, email to info@pingcap.com for more information or [file an issue](https://github.com/pingcap/tidb-ansible/issues/new).